 The PC and mobile versions will be identical, offering exactly the same content and experience.
 To make sure they align even more closely, Blizzard has included controller support for both versions of the game and, in a first for the Diablo series, enabled a WASD-based control scheme for PC players.
 That means you won't need to point and click around the map to move, freeing up your hand for more frenetic combat moves.

 The PC version of Diablo Immortal will launch in open beta on June 2.
 However, Blizzard says this additional testing period will only be instituted to tweak the game's interface and UI off the back of fan feedback, as the game was initially developed for mobile devices.
 The core PC port is complete and ready to go.
 All progression you make in the beta will carry over to the game's full release.

 Diablo Immortal trailers

-It may be a mobile game, but for the most part this is going to be the same Diablo you already know and love, albeit with controls designed to make the most out of a phone touchscreen rather than a mouse or controller.
+It may be primarily a mobile game but, for the most part, this is going to be the same Diablo you already know and love, albeit with controls designed to make the most out of a phone touchscreen rather than a mouse or controller.